-Paul Rudman has been working with several artists over the past four years to add meaningful lighting effects to their work.
-This process has led to the creation of a generic lighting controller, along with computer software, that allows for detailed control of lighting effects and easy addition of hardware to the artwork.
-“It all…… Continue reading Lighting control for artists
+Paul Rudman has been working with artists since 2015 to add meaningful lighting effects to their work.
+Designing and building multiple lighting systems has led to the creation of a generic lighting controller that can be used to add programmed lighting to any artwork.
+The Radiance™ series of lighting controllers range from matchbox-sized USB-powered devices…… Continue reading Lighting control for artists

 In the previous project I created a light box to display abstract art that my friend Michele gave me for my birthday.
 Really, I just created it for fun, but the feedback I got on it encouraged us to take it a bit more seriously, and create a few “proper” ones.
 This is the first.
 It’s another…… Continue reading Coalescence

 The finished lit frame works well, with the backlight colour correctly matching the air pressure.
 However, the effect was not quite as expected.
 First, I was expecting the colour to vary a lot, which is not really what happened.
 Air pressure doesn’t just go up and down every day.
 In fact, some values only occur…… Continue reading The birthday present 3: Done!

 I had an idea.
 I wanted the backlight to change colour, and in an interesting way, so it occurred to me to change the colour according to the weather outside – red for bad, green for ok, blue for good.
 Air pressure is a good indicator of weather (low for bad, high for good) and…… Continue reading The birthday present 2: Electronics

 A friend of mine gave me some art for my birthday.
 It was made of coloured acetate sheets sandwiched between slightly frosted plastic sheeting.
 I liked it, but couldn’t really just paste it to a window, it seemed to need something more.
 So I set to to create something.
 Basically, I wanted a light box…… Continue reading The birthday present 1: Frame